 25. Is the flooring in good condition?
 How about the interior walls?

 26. Make sure curtains are not dry rotted.
 Can they be easily cleaned?
 Are the blinds still in good condition?

 27. External lights – Test the external running lights.
 If you tow at night, and it is very likely that you will, you’ll want to make sure that the rear taillights are operable.
 Simply hook up to the tow vehicle and turn on the headlights.
 You’ll also want to make sure that the brake lights work, that the right and left turn signal lights work, and that the backup lights work.
 If there is a problem, it could be a faulty bulb, or the bulb fixture simply needs cleaning.
 Otherwise, you may be faced with an electrical problem.

 28. Test exhaust vent fans to make sure they work.
 Typically you will find them in the living area, over the cooking range, and in the bathroom.

-About the Author: William Smith lived, and traveled fulltime in an RV travel trailer for over 12 years, and maintains a website dedicated to educating people about the RV lifestyle.
-Visit http://www.happyvagabonds.com to learn more about RV living.
+About the Author: William Smith lived, and traveled full-time in an RV travel trailer for over 12 years, and maintains a website dedicated to educating people about the RV lifestyle.
+Visit https://www.happyvagabonds.com to learn more.